 But that view was challenged a couple of years ago by scientists in Beijing who found that the wax alone couldn’t account for either the leg’s water resistance or its strong supporting force.
 They say the secret is in the hairs themselves, each less than two thousandths of an inch long.
 Scanning electron microscopy has revealed that each hair, or microseta, is covered with elaborate nanoscale grooves.
 It’s the combination of microsetae and nanogrooves that holds the air, forming a cushion where leg meets water.
 The resultant buoyancy enables the striders to ride out surface turbulence; when raindrops hit the water, striders bounce.
 That buoyancy also allows them to pursue prey at a hundred body lengths per second.
 Not surprisingly, the Chinese researchers are looking into technological applications.

 - Water boatman.
-Illustration by
+Illustration by Christine Elder.

 Water boatmen seem less likely to offer high-tech possibilities.
 A rare exception to the predatory nature of most water bugs, boatmen are part of the nekton, the subsurface free swimmers.
 A boatman’s world is the creek or pond bottom, where it siphons chlorophyll from algae and rummages through the ooze for plant matter and small organisms like rotifers.
 Boatmen thrive not only in local creeks and ponds, but also in extreme environments such as salt ponds and lakes acidified by mine waste.